ambaxter/bbolt-rs/README.md

 - [ ] How do we properly pin memory for the transactions?
 - [ ] How do we properly set up sync and send for the database?
 - [ ] Why do I need to transmute the key deref in key(&'a self) -> &'tx [u8] in inode.rs?
-- [ ] Why do we leak memory when dropping TxW?
+- [ ] Why do we leak memory when dropping TxRwImpl?
 - [ ] Why do we need so much memory on large commits?
 Almost 3x the Go version
 - [ ] Can we squeeze performance by moving the leaf keys all next to each other?